During the course of last 2-3 years, Airbnb has disrupted the property rental Industry. Will this innovation propagate to the Prefab House Industry?

 Tiny houses have been around for a while, as well as the trend of converting shipping containers into small garden homes.

-How comes that making more of these can create disruption?
+How come that making more of these can create disruption?

 Really, who does benefit from it?